-1.6.
+1.5.
 MATERIALITY

 Material omissions or misstatements of items are material if they could, individually or collectively, influence the decision or assessments of users made on the basis of the financial statements.
 Materiality depends on the nature or size of the omission or misstatements judged in the surrounding circumstances.
 The nature or size of the information item, or a combination of both, could be the determining factor.
-In general, materiality is determined as 1% of total expenditure.
+Materiality is determined as 1% of total expenditure.